Video Inspecting a Sewer Line

 The correct assumption is our sewer lines are buried in the earth to keep them out of the way.
 No harm comes to the sewer line and therefore, the sewer line contains the sewage and sewer gases that would otherwise make us sick.
 However, the condition of the buried sewer line and where it is in relation to the building are what need to be taken into consideration.

 The video above is from a sewer line video inspection.
-If this sewer line were running beneath your basement floor, or along side of your basement wall, you would have sewer gas bleeding into your home.
+If this sewer line were running beneath your basement floor, or alongside your basement wall, you would have sewer gas bleeding into your home.
 Or, from the amount of moisture leaking from the sewer line, you would have heavy bacterial issues, along with mold and mildew.

-In New England, and other parts of the country, where there normally is not earthquakes, there are tremors and shifting in the earth that are not known of by many people, other than the national geological survey.
+In New England, and other parts of the country, where there normally are no earthquakes, there are tremors and shifting in the earth that are not known by many people, other than the National Geological Survey.
 This is where a lot of damage comes from.

 Video inspections are a good idea.
-They give peace of mind to the home owner.
-If there is a problem, attention is called to it before it becomes a serious health hazard.
+They give peace of mind to the homeowner.
+If there is a problem, attention is paid to it before it becomes a serious health hazard.
 A video inspection grants time to prepare for an excavation or whatever the means to repair the pipe.